 Page 2 of 2

-Normally you would expect rather extreme distortions from a 10x
+Normally you would expect rather extreme distortion from a 10x

 zoom but the issue is actually pretty well controlled.
 At 35mm

-the lens shows quite strong but not excessive barrel distortions.
+the lens shows quite strong but not excessive barrel distortion.

 At 50mm the EF 35-350mm is basically